anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-random-turtle.md

 With all those methods, you can draw a lot!
 Make a new file `drawing.py` and make something new with the turtle drawing.
 You could use `random` to shake things up in your drawing, but be sure to use lots of colors and shapes.
-Try making multiple turtles and having them be in charge of different aspects of your drawing.
+Try making multiple turtles and having them be in charge of different aspects of your drawing (see section 5.3 for how to do that).
 If you are stuck on what to draw, try making a house with some trees.

 There are also even more methods that you can use with the turtle, so feel free to look through the [official documentation](https://docs.python.org/3/library/turtle.html) and play around with them.